-Dr. Katherine Fowler earned her Doctor of Veterinary Medicine degree from Cornell University in 2003.
-From 2003 to 2016 she worked in general small animal practice in Winder, GA.
-In 2016 she left that job to pursue further training in veterinary pain management.
-In 2017 she completed the Animal Chiropractic course offered by the Animal Chiropractic Education Source in Texas.
-The American Veterinary Chiropractic Association has designated her a Certified Animal Chiropractor.
-In 2021 she became a Certfied Canine Rehabilitation Practitioner after finishing the training program through the University of Tennessee.
+Hi!
+I’m Dr. Kathy Fowler.
+I earned my Doctor of Veterinary Medicine degree from Cornell University in 2003.
+From 2003 to 2016 I worked in general small animal practice at Winder Animal Hospital in Winder, GA.
+In 2016 I left that job to pursue further training in veterinary pain management.
+In 2017 I completed the Animal Chiropractic course offered by the Animal Chiropractic Education Source in Texas and earned my Certified Animal Chiropractor credential from the American Veterinary Chiropractic Association.
+In 2021 I became a Certfied Canine Rehabilitation Practitioner after finishing the training program offered by the University of Tennessee.

-Dr. Fowler has lived in Athens since 2003 with her husband, who is a professor at UGA, and her son, who is a student at Clarke Middle School.
-They have two dogs.
-Dr. Fowler is a student at AKF Athens Martial Arts and an assistant instructor in their Womens’ Self Defense seminars.
+I have lived in Athens since 2003 with my husband, who is a professor at UGA, and my son, who is a student at Clarke Middle School.
+We have two dogs.
+In my free time I’m a student at AKF Athens Martial Arts.